sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-cf/prepare-btp-cf.md

       <!-- border; size:540px --> ![enable CF popup](./enable-cf-popup.png)

+    > Make sure the instance name is CLI-friendly.
+This will make it easier to manage your instances with the SAP BTP command line interface as well.
+    >
+    > A CLI-friendly name is a short string (up to 32 characters) that contains only alphanumeric characters (A-Z, a-z, 0-9), periods, underscores, and hyphens.
+It can't contain white spaces.
+    >
+    > When enabling the runtime, you'll notice that the instance name is generated automatically for you.
+You can use that name or replace it with the name of your choice.

 3. Navigate to **Cloud Foundry** &rarr; **Spaces** and choose **Create Space**.

       <!-- border; size:540px --> ![Create space](./cf-createspace.png)